 Particular attention should be paid to detecting and mitigating gender, ethnicity and other biases, aiming to develop AI models that are fair, trustworthy, and beneficial for all.
-Proposals are encouraged to explore potential synergies with the projects funded under the topic HORIZON-CL4-2021-HUMAN-01-24: "Tackling gender, race and other biases in AI", as well as under the topic SC1-PHE-CORONAVIRUS-2020-2C: "Behavioural, social and economic impacts of the outbreak response".
+Proposals are encouraged to explore potential synergies with the projects funded under the topic HORIZON-CL4-2021-HUMAN-01-24: "Tackling gender, race and other biases in AI (RIA)", as well as under the topic SC1-PHE-CORONAVIRUS-2020-2C: "Behavioural, social and economic impacts of the outbreak response".

-Applicants invited to the second stage and envisaging to include clinical studies should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
-See definition of clinical studies in the introduction to this work programme part.
+Applicants envisaging to include clinical studies112 should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.